Emotional Baggage at Work

 We all bring it – we all have it.
 It is a matter of degree – and awareness.

-The second problem is that the modern workplace doesn’t operate as a whole.
+The second problem is that the “modern” workplace doesn’t operate as a whole.

-Most organizations and institutions think in parts – still functioning from a 17th century fragmentation model.
-According to Sylvia LaFair, Author of Don’t Bring it to Work: Breaking the Family Patterns That Limit Success, Most business leaders aren’t trained to think systematically, but rather in dichotomies or dualities.
-When problems occur, they resort to a predictable analytic response: sort and judge, sort and judge and sort and judge.”
-The highly trained left-brained executives are responding to today’s complex and unrelenting pressures with a very small and outdated toolkit – let’s isolate the problem (even if the “problem” is human complexity) and fix it.
-Too many leaders still think understanding and using psychology in business is akin to “doing therapy” and that factoring feelings into the equation is “soft.”
+The highly trained executives are responding to today’s complex and unrelenting pressures with a very small outdated toolkit – let’s isolate the problem (even if the “problem” is human complexity) and fix it.
+Too many leaders still think understanding and using psychology is akin to “doing therapy” and that factoring in feelings into the equation is “soft.”

 Let’s face it – most of us have plenty of unfinished emotional business.
 Because of our collective conditioning and the old memes that govern work, we don’t like to admit it.
 In fact, some of us are downright embarrassed about it.
-The reality is that with the exception of those of us that grew up with the mythic world of the Norman Rockwell family image – growing up left many of us with emotional scars.
-Most of us drag our unresolved family hurt with us to relationships with peers and significant others, through schooling and into the workplace.
-Once in the workplace many of us tend to view workplace relationships primarily through the prism of our past experience.

-A boss becomes a Dad or Mom.
-A co-worker becomes the competitive sibling.
-We become the long-suffering son or daughter yearning for recognition.
-The “incompetents” at work replace the kids that let us down.
-The raise we don’t get becomes the rejection from team sports.
-The childish bully ways of some ripen into more sophisticated power maneuverings.
+A boss can become a Mom or Dad.
+A co-worker becomes the competitive or annoying sibling We become the long-suffering son or daughter yearning for recognition.
+The “incompetents” at work replace the kids that let us down.The raise we did not get becomes the rejection from the team or the awards.
+And the childish bully ways of some can ripen into more sophisticated power manuevers.

-It’s an emotional stew that is mixed with the real adult demands to work effectively and productively in diverse cultures with people we often barely know who have different backgrounds, styles, preferences and mindsets.
-Place that stew within competitive workplace cultures filled with super-achievers and technological tools that often impede personal communication and you’ve got a potentially volatile mix.
+It can become an emotional stew that is mixed with the real adult demands to work effectively and productively in diverse cultures with people we often barely know.
+They may have very different backgrounds, styles, preferences, languages and mindsets.

 The Role of the Brain

-Author David Rock’s SCARF Model offers a blueprint to help us to understand the true drivers of human social behavior.
-If we accept the premise that early childhood learning imprints our psycho-social development and sets us up for how we relate to others – inside and outside of work – the latest findings from neuroscience can illuminate how we can work with these dynamics.
-Although all of the domains within the SCARF model are relevant for this discussion (Status, Certainty, Autonomy, Relatedness, Fairness) the role of status provides a compelling glimpse into the family dynamics of the workplace.
-According to Rock, status is about relative importance, “pecking ordering” and seniority.
-One researcher points out that status is the most significant marker in human health and life span.
-Another study showed that an increase of status (our relative importance) was similar in strength to a financial windfall.
+Author David Rock’s SCARF Model offeres a blueprint to help us to understand the real drivers of human social behavior.
+If we accept that early childhood learning imprint our psycho-social development and sets us up for how we relate to others – inside and outside of work – that science can illuminate how we can work with these dynamics.

-Yes, We Know – Managers Can’t Be Therapists
+Yes, We know Managers Are Not Therapists

-The revolution in the business mindset will come when we acknowledge the full spectrum of the human experience and stop acting as if work was simply an economic transaction!
+The “revolution” in the business mindset will come when we acknowledge the full spectrum of the human experience and stop acting as if work was simply an economic transaction.
 Because so many organizations and leaders are averse to discussing emotions, we continue to work in systems that try to compartmentalize human experience.
-Many organizations and managers are understandably afraid to open up a “can of worms” by allowing feelings to be acknowledged.
-Rather than seeking out appropriate and creative ways to address emotional issues at work, they continue to sweep them under the proverbial carpet.

 We have much to learn about ourselves and others.
 Without question, we all bear responsibility for our own behavior.
-But there is a whole new world of knowledge available to us that can give us the tools to understand the old, unexamined patterns that drive us.
-From a purely business standpoint, it is simply inefficient not to equip workers with information that could free them from habituated and unproductive behaviors.
-Workplace relationships are the lifeblood of business.
-The health, strength and resiliency of those relationships are a powerful economic engine.
-And those relationships, so often characterized as exhausting, frustrating and draining can be transformed to offer support, community and inspiration.
+But there is a whole new world of knowledge available that can give us tools to understand the old, unexamined patterns that drive us and undermine our social systems.

 Louise Altman, Intentional Communication Consultants